I’m on a crusade to end these nonsensical ideas that sound logical, but actually make no sense whatsoever, and my new favorite “follow your passion”:

 The other case study, Pardis, valued impact.
 Her career as a hard-charging young Harvard professor is intense, but it allows her to tackle a world-changing problem (she’s using sophisticated algorithms to help cure some of the world’s deadliest diseases).

 Regardless of what traits resonate with you, the key word here is “general.”
 You’re not identifying a job or even an industry.
 Instead, you’re identifying a lifestyle.
 Notice that many, many different fields should be able to lead you to this target lifestyle.

 Step 2: Find a Supporting Job (from Among Many Such Jobs)

 The next step is to find a position that can lead you to your target lifestyle under the condition that — and this is the important part — you first become absurdly valuable.

 This is a place where many people get tripped up.
 The traits that define these types of target lifestyles are rare and valuable.
-If you don’t have rare and valuable skills to offer in return for these traits, you’re not going to get them in your own life (an idea I introduce here and elaborate in chapter 2 of my new book).
+If you don’t have rare and valuable skills to offer in return for these traits, you’re not going to get them in your own life.

 This is a key theme I encountered time and again in my research.
 In my book, for example, I tell the story of a young woman who dropped out of college to pursue her dream of starting a non-profit that would change people’s lives.
 It’s a noble sentiment, but she didn’t have any specific valuable skills relevant to this problem.
 Without valuable skills, no one will give you money.
 With no money, no non-profit.
 When I met her, she was struggling to make ends meet.